toeverything/blocksuite/packages/docs/components/widgets/pie-menu.md

 - Shortcut Selection: The numeric keys (0-9) correspond to actions within the pie menu.
 Pressing a numeric key selects the action associated with that number directly.

+- Toggle Node: Toggle node allows you to select items in the menu without releasing the trigger.
+If the pie menu is kept open you can click the node to toggle the action.
+If it is in **selectOnRelease** then you can hover over the node to toggle it.

 Enhance your workflow by utilizing the Pie Menu widget for swift and intuitive access to various functions with minimal keystrokes.